ua-snap/shiny-apps/cmip3_cmip5/www/help01_start.md

 first one you use.
 But I'm a statistician; I like to urge caution.
 So you may take that suggestion lightly.
-Another likely possibility is that you are a colleague working in climate science who is well-versed in climate modelling and the types of data contained in this app, in which case you may be more at home just poking around the app until you figure things out.
-This is really the audience the app is intended for, so terms like `SRES A1B` or `RCP 6.0` should not seem so alien.
+Another likely possibility is that you are a colleague working in climate science who is well-versed in climate modeling and the types of data contained in this app, in which case you may be more at home just poking around the app until you figure things out.
+This app is not for teaching purposes, so terms like `SRES A1B` or `RCP 6.0` which may seem alien to people not working with climate models are not expanded upon in any way.

 If you are an **R** user and have not explored Shiny, here is a
 <a href="http://shiny.rstudio.com/tutorial/" target="_blank">tutorial</a>
 if you wish to experiment with making your own apps.
 They are fun and as simple as you want them to be.
 If you already are comfortable with